 With Dr John Stanton of City, University of London, I am the co-author of the new textbook Public Law, aimed at undergraduate students taking modules in Public Law, Administrative Law and Constitutional Law.

-Published by Oxford University Press, it is available to purchase here.
+Published by Oxford University Press, the third edition, due to be published in May 2022 is available to purchase here.

 A distinctive nature of the book is the problem question introduced at the start of each chapter, which places the chapter in its current political, legal and socio-economic context.
 This chapter then revisits this question explaining how different parts of the question would be resolved through law and the political process.
 In this way, the reader should develop their understanding of the topic as they progress through the chapter, and see how constitutional principles or rules, which may appear abstract apply to everyday life.

-Inevitably, Brexit raises issues which are addressed in many areas of the book.
+Inevitably, Brexit and the response to the pandemic raise issues that are addressed in many areas of the book.
 The chapter dedicated to Brexit places the process of leaving the EU in its constitutional context, and online updates explain the latest developments as the negotiations continue.